Phases

 Why this matters

-Section titled “Why this matters”The init/exec split lets you write code that:
+Section titled “Why this matters”The init/runtime split lets you write code that:

 - Resolves infrastructure references at deploy time — bindings know which bucket ARN, queue URL, etc. to inject.